learn-co-curriculum/dsc-mongodb/README.md

 `conda install mongodb`

+Next we have to create a directory to store our Mongo data files

+`sudo mkdir -p /data/db`

+Give the directory the correct permission.

+``sudo chown -R `id -un` /data/db``

-Running a mongoDB server is equally easy.
-In that same command prompt, just type `mongo`.
+Now we're ready to run our server!
+In that same command prompt, just type `mongod`.
 You'll see the server start up instantly.
 Note that you must leave this terminal process running in order to make use of the mongoDB instance, so you'll need to leave this one alone, and open a new terminal or command prompt window when you need it.

 ## Examining a Sample MongoDB Record